 - Good: These petitions are visible with the full link and are also included in search results and the site directory.

 - Awesome: These petitions are visible, appear in search results and the site directory.
 Previously, awesome petitions were also included on the homepage.
 However, homepage petitions are now controlled by the promoted petitions page: https://controlshiftlabs.zendesk.com/hc/en-us/articles/115002819528.

-If, after initial moderation, a petition is edited by the user, the petition will go back into the moderation queue with an edited status.
-As with a newly created petition, admins will be notified that the petition needs additional moderation.
+If, after initial moderation, you need to update the moderation status of a petition, you can do so by going to the petition's signature page and updating its status from the admin bar.
+If a previously moderated petition is edited by the petition creator, it will be sent back to the moderation queue with an edited status.
+As with a newly created petition, admins who have enabled notifications will be notified that the petition needs additional moderation.
 (To see more detail about the workflow for edited petitions, please see Moderation Workflow for Edited Petitions in the help center.)